Volunteers needed for balsam bashing!

 It tolerates low light levels and, in turn, tends to shade out other vegetation, impoverishing habitats.

-Infestation on the north bank of the Glenridding Beck in 2007 where surviving seeds will be carried down to Ullswater and spread along the lake shore
+Massive Infestation on the north bank of the Glenridding Beck in 2007 which has now been completely removed